10 Reasons to Choose Inova Children's Hospital

 Inova Children's Hospital is located in beautiful Northern Virginia, approximately ten miles west of Washington, DC, serving one of the country's most rapidly growing and desirable areas.
 The proximity to Washington, DC, and the surrounding Maryland and Virginia countryside provides countless opportunities for outdoor recreation, cultural outings and nightlife.

-7. Recognized research facility
+7. Recognized research site

 The diverse clinical settings at Inova Children's Hospital make the program an attractive research site.
 Interns participate in a year-long research curriculum focusing on how to formulate and carry out a research project.
 Every year Inova residents present posters at the annual Pediatric Academic Society meetings and other research forums.